yw-fang/SVM-bandgap/README.md

 The training data comes from one study
 (Phys.
 Rev. B 93, 115104 – Published 1 March 2016)
 in my former group of Prof. Isao Tanaka at Kyoto University.
-Since the license of these data have not been clear, these data need to be obtained upon reqeust from Lee or me.
+Since the licenses of these data have not been clear, these data need to be obtained upon reqeust from Lee or me.

 This repository includes the machine learning codes written by myself.